arangodb/docs/3.8/arangosearch-fulltext-token-search.md

 ---
 layout: default
-description: Search for words and phrases in full-text strings that get tokenized and normalized by text Analyzers
+description: Search for tokens in full-text strings that get tokenized and normalized by text Analyzers
 title: Full-text Search ArangoSearch Examples
 redirect_from:
   - arangosearch-phrase-search.html # TODO: Temporary